Frequently Asked Questions

 Below you will find answers to some of the most commonly asked questions about EdUBudgie Linux but if there is something which is NOT addressed here that you would like to know more about please feel free to contact us and we may add your question with a response below!

 What are the system requirements to run EdUBudgie Linux 22.04?

 Minimum system requirements for running EdUBudgie Linux are as follows:

->

-> A 64-bit capable (x86_64) Intel processor with at least 2 cores running at least 1.2Ghz with or without HyperThreading or SMT
+A 64-bit capable (x86_64) Intel processor with at least 2 cores running at least 1.0Ghz base frequency with or without HyperThreading or SMT

->

-> 4Gb of at least DDR3 1333Mhz memory
+4Gb of at least DDR3 1333Mhz memory

 32GB of solid state disk space for the Lite version, 64GB of space for the full version

 This system CAN be installed alongside Windows or another version of GNU/Linux easily with the standard installation but can NOT be installed alongside an existing ChromeOS installation